I was recently featured in GoBankingRates.com’s 12 Days of Finance poll to find the most popular personal finance expert of 2012.

 “Consistently and overwhelmingly, the evidence showed that experts are always made, not born.”

 It’s going to take time and a lot of action for you to become your own financial expert.
 But you are the only one that can fill the role properly.
 So you better get with it.

 So what’s the secret?
 The secret is three-fold as I see it: (1) only you know the detailed ins and outs of your financial situation, (2) no one cares more about your money that you, and (3) all you need to do is keep learning and try new things!

-Here’s to becoming your own personal finance expert in 2013!
+Here’s to becoming your own personal finance expert!